Karcen/zhengjiacheng.github.io/README.md

 I will pursue my master degree through postgraduate recommendation in [Ma Yinchu School of Economics, Tianjin University](https://mysoe.tju.edu.cn/en/home.htm).

+I serve as a referee for the _Journal of Chinese Economic and Business Studies_.

 ---

 ## 🧪 Research Experience